metacontroller/metacontroller/docs/_api/decoratorcontroller.md

 | `attachments` | A list of JSON objects representing all the desired attachments for this target object. |

-By convention, the controller for a given resource should not modify its own spec, so your decorator also can't mutate the target's spec.
+By convention, the controller for a given resource should not modify its own spec, so your decorator can't mutate the target's spec.

 As a result, decorators currently cannot modify the target object except to optionally set labels, annotations, and status on it.